 On average, businesses use 110 different services since each tool is better for a specific business task.
 Unfortunately, due to this, getting a unified view of business data becomes an enormous challenge.
 Though many services offer data integration, they all have features suitable only for a particular business.
 As a result, choosing the right tool becomes a mission impossible.

 In this article, we’ve gathered the top data integration software vendors and specified for which cases they are most suitable.
-We’ve also included explanations of data integration definition and what data integration tool is for those of you who are at the very beginning of the integration challenges.
+We’ve also included explanations of the data integration definition and what data integration tool is for those of you who are at the very beginning of the integration challenges.

 Table of contents

-- Data Integration meaning
+- Data Integration Meaning

 - What are Data Integration Tools?